Sue is responsible for the day to day leadership and management of the Community Foundation, including governance and strategic development.

 Anne-Marie is covering Amy's maternity leave and as such is responsible for all our marketing and communications work.

-Senior Partner and former Managing Partner at TLT Solicitors a Bristol based, now national law firm that has held a fund with QCF for some years.
+Senior Partner and former Managing Partner at TLT Solicitors a Bristol based, now a national law firm that has held a fund with Quartet for some years.
 Robert is an experienced advocate and employment lawyer, with particular expertise in advising partnerships (including LLPs) and the exiting of senior executives and partners, and issues concerning professional conduct.

 With a business career of 30 years, Nick is Chairman of investment company Concertare Partners.
 A Trustee and Director of The Baker Trust, a Governor of Colston's School and of The Downs School in Wraxall.
 A member of The Society of Merchant Venturers and a member of the Campaign Cabinet at the University of the West of England.
-Nick is a member of QCF's Philanthropy & Marketing Committee.
+Nick is a member of Quartet's Philanthropy & Marketing Committee.

 An Honors graduate at St Andrews University, John spent his business career in the motor industry, with roles including Finance Director and Chief Executive.
 He is currently a Non-Exec Director/Chairman on various small business Boards including his son, Jamie Cullum's music business.